 In the high Renaissance, great artists limited their subject matter to either religious art or to naked goddesses that pleased the propensities of aristocratic patrons.
 Recall too that Shakespeare was a Catholic, an anti-puritan, and a proponent of the organic society.
-The Enlightenment began the long road to independence for artists, and a freer choice of subject matter and freedom of thought and expression.
+The Reformation, then the Enlightenment, began the long road to (partial) independence for artists, and a freer choice of subject matter and (subtly limited) freedom of thought and expression.